clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 ### Announce Releases

-Next thing to do after you announce a release is to write a blog post or simply a post to the mailing list of your project or a larger relevant mailing list (e.g. [Clojure mailing list](https://groups.google.com/group/clojure) or [RabbitMQ Discuss](https://lists.rabbitmq.com/cgi-bin/mailman/listinfo/rabbitmq-discuss)).
+Next thing to do after you push a release out is to write a blog post or simply a post to the mailing list of your project or a larger relevant mailing list (e.g. [Clojure mailing list](https://groups.google.com/group/clojure) or [RabbitMQ Discuss](https://lists.rabbitmq.com/cgi-bin/mailman/listinfo/rabbitmq-discuss)).

-Make sure the title starts with `ANN` or `[ANN]` to indicate that it is an announcement, e.g.
+Make sure the subject starts with `ANN` or `[ANN]` to indicate that it is an announcement, e.g.

 > ANN Welle 1.5.0 is released